Bishalsarmah/MCQ-questions-and-answer-generator/README.md

 ## Usage

-1. Open your web browser and go to http://localhost:8501.
+1. Open your web browser
 2. Upload a text file containing the article or content from which you want to generate MCQs.
 3. Specify the number of MCQs you wish to generate.
 4. The system will process the input and display the generated MCQs along with the correct answers and distractors.